bsiever/SimbleeForMobile-BarGraph/README.md

-# Simblee-PulseSensorAmped
+# SimbleeForMobile-BarGraph
-Simblee (and RFduino) library for Pulse Sensor (http://pulsesensor.com/)
+SimbleeForMobile library for a simple scrolling BarGraph.